Unleash the Fun: 8 Awesome Things to do in Cardiff!

 8. Bute Park

-Just a stone’s throw from Cardiff’s high street and castle, you’ll find Bute Park – a green haven in the middle of the city.
-With its central location, acres of green space and dynamic events programme, this park is one of the most visited attractions in Cardiff.
+Just a stone’s throw from the high street and castle, you’ll find Bute Park – a green haven in the middle of the city and a great place to visit in Cardiff.
+With its central location, acres of green space and dynamic events programme, this park is one of the most visited attractions and one the greener things to do in Cardiff during your visit.

 It was formerly the Victoria grounds of Cardiff Castle, and now contains a magnificent arboretum, archaeological preserves, nature conservation, a wooden sculpture trail and plenty of green space for picnicking, playing games and relaxing with friends.
 You could easily spend hours strolling along its paths, under its trees and beside its river.